 Think twice (and compassionately) about the individual and the individual’s struggles before you make a response or even allow yourself to have an opinion of her.

 1. Body Language

 A woman’s assertive body language involves an upright posture, loosely-squared shoulders and feet, a head held high, hands and arms in a resting position, direct but fluid eye contact, and her body free of fidgety movements.

 2. Expressing Opinions

-Aggressive: When a woman expresses her opinions in an aggressive fashion, she tends to confuse “experience” with “unfettered feelings.”
-There is absolutely nothing wrong with having feelings or reacting because of our feelings, but if we want our opinions to be acknowledged and considered, we can’t come barreling into a conversation with the belief that our feelings will automatically matter to other people.
-We also can’t let ourselves be deceived into believing that the strongest feelings or the loudest and most emotional expressions of those feelings are the truth, the whole truth, and nothing but the truth.
-If we give free reign to expressing our opinions in this manner, nobody’s going to take us seriously.
+There is absolutely nothing wrong with having feelings or reacting because of our feelings.
+If we want our opinions to be acknowledged and considered, however, we can’t come barreling into a conversation with the belief that our feelings will automatically matter to other people.

 3. Making Requests

 Assertive: An assertive woman says precisely what she means and indicates precisely what she wants without expressing doubt and confusion or creating doubt and confusion in others.